skaur076/simranjit.github.io/_posts/2019-02-01-fourth-post.md

 ## My plans for next week
-For the next week i will complete the mockups and write each and every step for my tutorial that how i do everything.
+For the next week i will complete my project and write each and every step for my tutorial that how i do everything.